<> <> <> <>

 Now come the treatment options

-One study found that when men who were in relationships did CBT with their partners to improve communication, they ended up with fewer ED problems.
+One study found that when men who were in relationships did CBT with their partners to improve communication, they ended up with fewer ED problems [9].

 We know that erectile dysfunction can be a tricky topic to discuss, and we pride ourselves on making it as easy and stress-free as possible.
+You can complete an online consultation, from the comfort and privacy of your own home.

 Photo Credit: Getty Images